monoscope-tech/apitoolkit-landing/docs/sdks/golang/gorillamux/index.md

 ## Configuration

-Before configuration open telemetery and setting up the APItoolkit middleware, you need to configure a few environment variables.
-These variables provide essential information for setting up openTelemetry and APItoolkit.
+Before configuration open telemetery and setting up the monoscope middleware, you need to configure a few environment variables.
+These variables provide essential information for setting up openTelemetry and monoscope.

 ```sh
 OTEL_RESOURCE_ATTRIBUTES="at-project-key=YOUR_API_KEY" # Your monoscope API key